 ELED 431 HEALTH/P.E.
-METHODS in the Elementary School

-Focus is on teaching skills and age-appropriate curriculum in health and physical education for grades PK-6 and the integration of movement and health issues into classroom curriculum.
+METHODS FOR TEACHING IN ELEM.
+SCHOOL 3 credit hours Focus is on teaching skills and age-appropriate curriculum in health and physical education for grades PK-6 and the integration of movement and health issues into classroom curriculum.
 In addition, focus will include the collaborative efforts of classroom and P.E. teachers to affect the learning of diverse students.
-Field experiences are required in this course.
+This course requires a minimum of 15 hours of field experiences.

-ELED 432 ART METHODS FOR TEACHING IN ELEMENTARY SCHOOL 3 credit hours
+ELED 432 ART METHODS FOR TEACHING IN ELEMENTARY SCHOOL

-This required methodology course is a requirement for students majoring in elementary education and K-12 are education.
+3 credit hours This required methodology course is a requirement for students majoring in elementary education and K-12 are education.
 The course enables students to examine the role visual arts plays in the education of young children and its impact on culture and child development.
 Studio activities for this methods course include the educational theory and pedagogy, hands-on experiences with a variety of materials and techniques, and field experiences.
 This course also examines teaching methods appropriate for the elementary classrooms with emphasis on practical aspects of program planning and classroom management.
 Candidate outcomes are aligned with national, state standards and LCET.
 This course requires a minimum of 15 hours of field experiences.
-(Prerequisites: Admission to the Alternative Teacher Certification Program, PRAXIS I/Core Academic Skills for Educators effective: 9/1/14)
+(Prerequisites: Admission to the Alternative

+Teacher Certification Program, PRAXIS I/Core Academic Skills for Educators effective: